16 Gauge vs. 12 Gauge: Differences and Similarities

-Undoubtedly, the 12 gauge is more prevalent in the U.S. than the 16 gauge.
-Should this be the case?
+The 12 gauge is undoubtedly more prevalent in the U.S. than the 16 gauge.

-When we compare the 16ga vs 12ga, is the 12 gauge overwhelmingly better?
+Should this necessarily be the case?
+When we compare 16ga vs 12ga, is the 12 gauge overwhelmingly better?

-You'll see why as we pit the 16 and 12 gauges against each other in nine categories that all shotgunners should consider.
+You'll see why as we pit thesegauges against each other in nine categories that all shotgunners should consider.

 16ga vs 12ga: Performance Comparison

-There's an old saying about the 16 gauge that goes something like "carries like a 20, shoots like a 12", well we're going to put that to the test in this article.
+There's an old saying about the 16 gauge that goes something like this: "Carries like a 20, shoots like a 12."
+I'm going to put that to the test in this article.

-We will see how well modern shotgun gauges perform in real-world situations, not only on a ballistics table.
+We will see how well modern shotgun gauges perform in real-world situations.
+But first, we will learn the differences in the shells' sizes.

 Shell Specs

-Understanding the difference in shotgun gauges is confusing for most people to grasp at first because it's backward from handgun and rifle calibers.
+Understanding the differences between shotgun gauges is confusing for most people to grasp at first.
+It's different from handgun and rifle calibers.

-It is possible to load a 16-gauge shotgun shell into a 12-gauge shotgun, which can be incredibly dangerous.
-If you're shooting both gauges, be absolutely sure you are inserting the right shell into the correct gun.
+It is possible to load a 16 gauge shotgun shell into a 12 gauge shotgun, but doing so can be extremely dangerous.
+If you're firing both types of ammo, make absolutely sure you are inserting the right shells into the correct gun.

 Recoil

 All shotguns kick differently, even if they're the same gauge.
-Single shot, pump-action, and semi-auto shotguns have different felt recoil because of how they use or don't use the recoil to cycle the shotshell.
+Single-shot, pump-action, and semi-auto shotguns have different felt recoil due to how they use (or don't use) recoil to cycle the shotshell.

-The same is true for the shell lengths.
-A 2 3/4" shell has less recoil than a 3", which won't have the amount of kick a 3 1/2" shotshell.
-This is due to the amount of powder each shell holds.
+The same is true for shell lengths.
+A 2-3/4" shell has less recoil than a 3" shell, which in turn won't have as much kick a 3-1/2" shell.
+This is due to longer shells (generally) being loaded with more shot and/or powder.

 Effective Range

 Shotguns are not intended for long-range shooting.
-Most shotguns are lethal out to 40 yards for small game hunting.
+Most shotguns are lethal out to 40 yards for small game.

-I've witnessed 12-gauges drop ducks at 60+ yards.
-However, I recommend a maximum distance of 50 yards, which is a long shot for any shotgun pellet to travel accurately.
-I prefer my targets within 30 yards when hunting with my 12-gauge.
+I've seen the 12 gauge drop ducks at 60+ yards.
+I recommend a maximum distance of 50 yards for that pursuit, which is still a long shot for any shotgun pellet to travel accurately.
+I prefer my targets within 30 yards when hunting with my own 12 gauge.

-Several variables factor into the lethal range of a shotgun, and none is more significant than projectile selection.
-If you choose a smaller shot size, it won't have enough energy to go as far as a larger shot size.
+Several variables factor into the lethal range of a shotgun.
+None is more significant than projectile selection.
+If you choose a smaller shot pellet, then it won't have enough energy to go as far as a larger one.

-Shooting a slug is a little different because the slug is similar in shape to a bullet, more so than a pellet or BB.
-The maximum effective range for the average person shooting a 12 gauge rifled slug is 100 yards or closer.
-However, a 12ga slug in the hands of a skilled marksman can be effective out to 300 yards.
+A slug is heavy and similar in shape to a bullet, so it is a little different.
+The maximum effective range for the average person firing a 12 gauge rifled slug is 100 yards or closer.
+A 12ga slug in the hands of a skilled marksman can be effective out to 300 yards.

-When comparing similar shot size and shell length, the 12 gauge shotgun has a farther lethal range than a 16 gauge, but only slightly.
+When comparing similar shot sizes and shell lengths, the 12 gauge shotgun has a farther lethal range than a 16 gauge, but only slightly.

 Pattern Density